abrahamgreenberg/Tempo/README.md

 - I would like each column to have its own individual scrollbar instead of a glboal scrollbar in the edit page 2

-- If you edit an item right now it defaults to the first column, and not it's actual column

 ---